-Churches generally struggle with the same few issues, over and over again.
-They play out in different ways, but the biggest questions they need to answer in order to assess the health of their financial administration are these three:
+When it comes to staying above reproach in finances, churches generally struggle with the same few issues, over and over again.
+They play out in different ways but the biggest questions they need to answer in order to assess the health of their financial administration are these three.

 1. Does your church have fair compensation?

 Is that compensation approved independently of the individuals who receive that compensation?
 You need to make sure that your staff members aren't directly or indirectly helping determine how much they will be paid.
 Another question in this area is, Is all of the compensation that is taxable reported as taxable?
 Or are you giving the pastors a pass and not reporting taxable compensation?
 How are fringe benefits being reported?
 Are they taxable, tax-deferred, or tax-free?
 Dealing with issues of financial reporting is a large task, but it's necessary to have guidelines in place in order to protect your pastors, your staff, and yourself.

 2. Is anyone at your church challenging your senior pastor's expense report?

 If the treasurer is a volunteer on the board, he or she might have a basis for challenging, but if the treasurer is a paid staff member, who is he or she to tell the senior pastor that the documentation is not adequate?
 It's critically important to have your pastor's expense report independently reviewed.
 In a 2021 nationwide survey conducted by Church Law & Tax, inappropriate expenses or reimbursements was the top form of financial misconduct reported by churches.